KICS is located on the southern edge of Khartoum in Wad Madani/Soba Road, adjacent to Hai Al Raki.

 Applicants sit for English and Mathematics assessments and/or Cognitive Abilities Test as well as oral and reading assessment.

 Year 7- 11 (11-16 years / approximately 2 hours):

 Applicants sit for English and Mathematics assessments.

-IB DP applicants sit for English, Mathematics, Critical Thinking admissions exams as well as an interview with the Head of IB DP or College Counsellor.
+IB DP applicants sit for English, Mathematics, Critical Thinking and Conceptual Reasoning admissions exams as well as an interview with the Head of IB DP or the College Counsellor.